mthkunze/ansible-role-vdoglusterfs/README.md

 ## Requirements

 For GlusterFS to connect between servers, TCP ports `24007`, `24008`, and `24009`/`49152`, and TCP/UDP port `111` must be open.
-You can open these using whatever firewall you wish (firewall-cmd etc.).
+You can open these ports by firewall-cmd etc.

 Only on EL 7.5 and above!
 Ship with RHEL 7.5 as an out-of-tree module!